VirtualDharm/practice/RevisionNotes/Sql.md

 Top 50 sql questions:

 types of SQL statements?
 Definition (DDL)
 Manipulation (DML)
 Control (DCL)

-Primary key: Unique identifier for each record in a table, ensuring data integrity and enabling efficient retrieval.
+Primary key:(not null and unique) Unique identifier for each record in a table, enabling efficient retrieval.
+Composite key: Primary key made up of multiple columns, uniquely identifying records in a table together.
 Foreign key: Column(s) in a table referencing the primary key of another table, establishing a relationship.
-Composite key: Primary key made up of multiple columns, uniquely identifying records in a table together.
-DELETE: to remove specific rows from a table, whereas TRUNCATE to remove all rows from a table.
+DELETE vs DROP: DELETE FROM table_name WHERE condition(rollback); Drop table;
 Self-join : is useful when you want to compare rows within the same table.

 types of JOIN operations :
 * INNER JOIN: Returns only the matching rows from both tables.
 * LEFT JOIN: Returns all rows from the left table and matching rows from the right table.
 * RIGHT JOIN: Returns all rows from the right table and matching rows from the left table.
 * FULL JOIN: Returns all rows from both tables.

 Normalization :
 It is the process of organizing data in a database to eliminate redundancy and dependency issues.
 It involves splitting tables into smaller, more manageable entities.